Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added Blindness affliction
 - Added SandBeaver enemy.
 Still need to implement a blindness effect when player is blinded.
 - Added SuperRoot item.
 Implemented new style of use item duration that uses time-based duration.
+- Added isHarmful identifier to the Afflictions class that helps to identify afflictions to "block" with SuperRoot